Sam Fox School of Design & Visual Arts

 A Comprehensive Campus

-The Sam Fox School is housed in a comprehensive, five-building campus for design and the visual arts.
-Conceived around a central courtyard, it both reflects and updates Washington University's original campus plan, developed in 1895 by Frederick Law Olmsted, the founder of American landscape architecture.
+The Sam Fox School is housed in a comprehensive, six-building campus for design and the visual arts located on the eastern portion of the Danforth Campus.
+Conceived around a central courtyard, it both reflects and updates Washington University's original campus plan, which was developed in 1895 by Frederick Law Olmsted, the founder of American landscape architecture.

-The architectural centerpiece is prize-winning Japanese architect Fumihiko Maki's new Kemper Art Museum.
-This elegant, 65,000-square-foot limestone clad structure — a gathering point for scholars and the general public — includes more than 10,000 square feet of exhibition space, art storage facilities, and the Florence Steinberg Weil Sculpture Garden.
-The museum also houses the new Kranzberg Art & Architecture Library, Art History and Archaeology, and the Newman Money Museum, a state-of-the-art numismatics center.
+The Mildred Lane Kemper Art Museum, completed in 2006, is another commission by Maki.
+The elegant, 65,000-square-foot limestone-clad structure — a gathering point for scholars and the general public — includes more than 10,000 square feet of exhibition space, art storage facilities, and the Florence Steinberg Weil Sculpture Garden.
+The museum also houses the Kenneth and Nancy Kranzberg Art & Architecture Library and the Department of Art History & Archaeology.